okx/okexchain-docs/docs/delegators/delegators-overview.md

 ## Staking Mechanics

-In OKExChain, any user who has staked OKT tokens can add staking rights to target validators.
+In OEC, any user who has staked OKT tokens can add staking rights to target validators.
 Each user is allowed to add staking rights for up to 30 validator candidates using the full weight of their stake.
 For example, if a user has staked  OKT, he has staking rights to share to up to 30 validators.
 The top 21 validators are determined by the total number of OKT staking rights gathered .
 Additional validators, ranked by their total number of OKT staked, are also compensated by the network to serve as validator candidates.

-OKExChain is implementing a delegative governance.
+OEC is implementing a delegative governance.
 Users have the option to add staking rights directly to the validators, but they can also delegate their staking  rights to other accounts in order to allow others to participate in the POS protocol on their behalf.
 The delegated account, called a proxy, has no control over the original user’s account — the user can proxy his staking rights trustlessly without handing over any keys.
 The proxy has the power to use the delegated staking power towards certain validators, but the user can revoke this staking power from the proxy at any point of time.

 In the proxy staking mechanism, there are two roles: